open-telemetry/opentelemetry-specification/specification/trace/api.md

 specific OTel values in `TraceState`, see the [TraceState Handling](tracestate-handling.md) document.

-`IsRemote´, a boolean indicating whether the SpanContext was received from somewhere else or locally generated, see [IsRemote](#isremote).
+`IsRemote`, a boolean indicating whether the SpanContext was received from somewhere else or locally generated, see [IsRemote](#isremote).

 The API MUST implement methods to create a `SpanContext`.
 These methods SHOULD be the only way to